mozilla-spidermonkey/jsparagus/js-quirks.md

 A table-driven parser has it easy here!
 The lexer can consult the state table and see which kind of token can be accepted in the current state.
 This is closer to what the spec actually says.

+Two minor things to watch out for:

+*   The nonterminal *ClassTail* is used both at the end of *ClassExpression*, which may be followed by `/`; and at the end of *ClassDeclaration*, which may be followed by a *RegularExpressionLiteral* at the start of the next statement.
+Canonical LR creates separate states for these two uses of *ClassTail*, but the LALR algorithm will unify them, creating some states that have both `/` and *RegularExpressionLiteral* in the follow set.
+In these states, determining which terminal is actually allowed requires looking not only at the current state, but at the current stack of states (to see one level of grammatical context).

+*   Since this decision depends on the parser state, and automatic semicolon insertion adjusts the parser state, a parser may need to re-scan a token after ASI.

 In other kinds of generated parsers, at least the lexical goal symbol can be determined automatically.